-Keeping the website’s system and supporting software updated is one of webmaster’s most important tasks.
+Keeping the website’s system and supporting software updated is one of the most important tasks.
 In WordPress, this means updating WordPress core files, themes, and plugins to the latest version.

 Besides improving the site’s performance, updates patch security vulnerabilities discovered in the previous versions.
 Therefore, updating your website regularly will optimize its security against malware.

-WordPress users can enable automatic updates to save time and minimize the chance of human error.
+Users can enable WordPress auto-updates to save time and minimize the chance of human error.

 Practice Safe Browsing